Venafi/ansible-role-venafi/README.md

     trust_bundle: "/path-to/tpp-trust-bundle.pem"
     EOF
     ```
+    _Note: trust bundle file must be in PEM (text) format; errors will occur if it is a binary format._

 1. Encrypt it using ansible-vault: This is not mandatory but it is highly recommended to encrypt the credentials file
     `ansible-vault encrypt credentials.yml`